Answers on a donut – the Fields medal lecture of Manjul Bhargava

 So the rank of the group of rational solutions tells us a great deal about the structure of the solutions.
 The rank gives us a sense of how big the group of rational solutions to an elliptic curve is, says Bhargava.
 We'd like to know how the rank typically behaves.
-We have no known way to computing it for a given curve, but can we ask what we expect the rank to be if we pick some random elliptic curve?
+We have no known way of computing it for a given curve, but can we ask what we expect the rank to be if we pick some random elliptic curve?

 Computing the average rank isn't entirely straightforward as there are infinitely many curves, so we need to compute the average of an infinite set of numbers.
 This can be done by putting the numbers in some order and then taking a limit.
 Bhargava uses something called the height to order the infinitely many possible elliptic curves, which is essentially a measure of the size of the curve.
 There are many other possible ways to measure the size of the elliptic curves, and mathematicians believe that any of these measures of size will give the same results for the average rank.